RevoU-FSSE-2/week-4-aljeazsharon/README.md

 ## This week assignment is about Deploy website from netlify, buying a .site from Niagahoster connect it to netlify and Domain at Cloudflare.
 ---
+This Website has index page that contains video, rules, book collection and Join Us.

 To access the Website assignment:
 1. https://bucolic-scone-b2c405.netlify.app/
 2. legereclava.site